-Simply put, academic integrity means that students are honest and truthful in their studies by taking credit for only their own work.
-CBA students have full plates: taking courses day and evening, working part-time or full-time, having many group projects, engaging in student organizations, and competing for grades on exams and assignments.
-Stress and pressure can sometimes lead to taking short cuts that compromise academic integrity because of the lack of time or the desire to get top grades—or even laziness or dishonesty.
+Academic integrity means that students are honest and truthful in their studies by taking credit for only their own work.
+Stress and pressure can sometimes lead to taking short cuts that compromise academic integrity because of the lack of time or the desire to get top grades.

-My main message is to always take the high road: do your best and do your part in classes and teamwork, no matter what grade you receive.
-Each student has likely heard some faculty member say that what is learned is much more important than what grade is achieved.
+My message is to always take the high road: do your best in classes and teamwork, no matter what grade you receive.
+Each student has likely heard at some point that what is learned is more important than what grade is achieved.
 The gains of academic dishonesty are short term and shallow while the gains of true learning are long term and deep.

 At CSULB, information on plagiarism and cheating can be found online: CSULB Cheating and Plagiarism (pdf)

 Plagiarism is defined as the act of using the ideas or work of another person or persons as if they were one's own, without giving credit to the source.
-Such an act is not plagiarism if it is ascertained that the ideas were arrived at through independent reasoning or logic or where the thought or idea is common knowledge.
-Acknowledge of an original author or source must be made through appropriate references, i.e., quotation marks, footnotes, or commentary.
+Acknowledgement of an original author or source must be made through appropriate references, i.e., quotation marks, footnotes, or commentary.

 Cheating is defined as the act of obtaining or attempting to obtain or aiding another to obtain academic credit for work by the use of any dishonest, deceptive or fraudulent means.
-Examples of cheating during an examination would include, but not be limited to the following: copying…, discussion of answers or ideas relating to the answers on an examination…, giving or receiving copies of an exam without the permission of the instructor, using or displaying notes and "cheat sheets," or other information or devices inappropriate to the prescribed test conditions….
+Examples of cheating include, but are not limited to: copying, discussion of answers or ideas relating to the answers on an examination, using or displaying notes and "cheat sheets," or other information or devices inappropriate to prescribed test conditions.